 9 Soccer Nutrition Strategies to Enhance Soccer Performance

-Every soccer player dreams of winning and being a champion.
+Many soccer players dream of winning and being a champion.
 How do great players like Lionel Messi have such long careers?
 How does Patrick Mahomes and Tom Brady eat to perform at such high levels…?

-I’m wanting to perform the best I can at the soccer tryouts.
-Any nutrition tips to help me reach my goal?
+I want to perform the best I can at the soccer tryouts.
+Can you give me any nutrition tips to help me reach my goal?

 These are just some of the questions I get from athletes who want to eat to win.
-My (biased) answer is, of course, what and when you eat really matters!
-While many very good soccer players seem to do well with random fueling plans, the question arises: How much better could they be?
+My (biased) answer is that what and when you eat matters!
+While many excellent soccer players seem to do well with random fueling plans, How much better could they be?

 While wise fueling plans certainly can enhance athletic performance, many other factors determine whether or not you will get to the winners’ circle.
 Physiological factors include: muscle damage/soreness, lactic acid build-up, depleted muscle glycogen, low blood glucose, inability to concentrate/poor brain function, under-hydration, high body temperature, gut distress, and injury.